-Lindsey Seatter is a PhD candidate studying the British Romantic period and Digital Humanities at the University of Victoria.
+Lindsey Seatter is a PhD candidate studying the British Romantic period and Digital Humanities.
 Her SSHRC-funded dissertation research focuses on exploring the patterns across Jane Austen’s print and manuscript work, the evolution of the novel, and reader engagement with narrative practices.
-Lindsey is as a research assistant in the Electronic Textual Cultures Lab, is a communications fellow for the Keats-Shelley Association of America, and is a Chawton Library visiting fellow for August 2017.
+She has given presentations at national and international conferences on female literary networks, reading Jane Austen with computers, and teaching digital Romanticism.
+She works as a Research Assistant in the Electronic Textual Cultures Lab and is a Colloquium Co-Chair for the Digital Humanities Summer Institute.

 Lindsey completed her Master’s degree in 2014 at Simon Fraser University, where she developed the first version of this open-access, critical, digital anthology (then titled, Digitizing Literature), with the aim of assisting undergraduate students in literary studies.
 In 2016, Lindsey participated in a Digital Humanities Summer Institute course focused on conceptualizing and creating digital editions with the goal of revising and relaunching the content.
 The Common Place is the result of this work — a new, non-linear approach to Romantic women writers and their works.